 For example, my vision is to create a culture where their purpose inspires people and organizations.
 To create a life where people can express themselves without judgment and find a sense of fulfillment from their work.

-Step 5: Define your values
+Pillar four: Define your brand values

 These are the traits you value the most.
 Your values are your core beliefs that guide your actions and decisions.

 Defined values are useful when recruiting your employees; look for people who can uphold these values.

 - Always embrace change by learning, innovating, and being agile

 Pillar five: Value proposition (unique value proposition)